tbedford/Website-Test/source/woeful-web.md

 ## Why are things so bad?

-I think there are two main reasons why things are so bad:
+I think there are three main reasons why things are so bad:

 1. HTML
 2. Wordpress
+3. Data hoarding

 Let me explain.

-## HTML is awful
+## 1. HTML is presentational

 Here's the thing everyone forgets about HTML - **it is a presentational format, not a semantic format**.
-This is best illustrated by a simple example.
+This problem is best illustrated by a simple example.
 Imagine you are a web spidery thing for a moment and you saw this: